 Even though hybridation is a relatively simple construction, ANSSI emphasizes that the role of hybridation in the cryptographic security is crucial and will be mandatory for phases 1 and 2 presented in the sequel.
 In addition, the implementation security of the hybridation technique should be also taken in consideration.

 As detailed in the sequel, the deployment of hybrid PQC is not a mandatory feature as of today.
 However, ANSSI will encourage the initiation of progress towards cryptoagility as much as possible for future products.
-More precisely, cryptoagility is an innovation that consists in adding the possibility to update the cryptographic algorithms of security products without recalling them and redeploying new ones.
+More precisely, a product is said cryptoagile if it includes the possibility to update its cryptographic algorithms without recalling it or substituing it with a new one.
 The quantum threat makes cryptoagility particularly relevant, and beyond this threat, classical attacks may also evolve and make cryptographic mechanisms or key lengths obsolete.

 To support a gradual transition, ANSSI encourages the following 3-phase roadmap (see below for a detailed description):

 – Phase 1 (today): hybridation to provide some additional post-quantum defense-in-depth to the pre-quantum security assurance.

 – Phase 2 (not earlier than 2025): hybridation to provide post-quantum security assurance while avoiding any pre-quantum security regression.

 – Phase 3 (probably not earlier than 2030): optional standalone post-quantum cryptography.

 Phase 1: mandatory pre-quantum security, optional PQC, no claimed quantum resistance.
 This phase